-The accounting policies set out below have been applied consistently to all periods presented in these combined financial statements except as disclosed in note 2(e).
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements except as disclosed in note 2(e).

-The combined financial statements comprise the consolidated financial statements of EQUATE Group as at the reporting date and its subsidiaries (investees which are controlled by Equate Group) at the same date or a date not earlier than one month from the reporting date.
-Control is achieved when the Reporting Entity is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-Specifically, the Reporting Entity controls an investee if and only if the Reporting Entity has:
+The consolidated financial statements comprise the financial statements of the Company as at the reporting date and its subsidiaries (investees which are controlled by the Group).
+Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Specifically, the Group controls an investee if and only if the Group has:

-- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee) - Exposure, or rights, to variable returns from its involvement with the investee, and - The ability to use its power over the investee to affect its return.
+- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee) - Exposure, or rights, to variable returns from its involvement with the investee, and - The ability to use its power over the investee to affect its returns

-When the Reporting Entity has less than a majority of the voting or similar rights of an investee, the Reporting Entity considers all relevant facts and circumstances in assessing whether it has power over an investee, including:
+When the Group has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:

-- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual arrangements - The Reporting Entity's voting rights and potential voting rights
+- The contractual arrangement with the other vote holders of the investee - · Rights arising from other contractual arrangements - The Group's voting rights and potential voting rights

-The Reporting Entity re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
-Consolidation of a subsidiary begins when the Reporting Entity obtains control over the subsidiary and ceases when the Reporting Entity loses control of the subsidiary.
-Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the Reporting Entity's combined financial statements from the date the Reporting Entity gains control until the date the Reporting Entity ceases to control the subsidiary.
+The Group re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
+Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
+Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the Group's consolidated financial statements from the date the Group gains control until the date the Group ceases to control the subsidiary.

-Profit or loss and each component of the other comprehensive income are attributed to the shareholders of the Reporting Entity and to the non-controlling interests, even if this results in the non-controlling interests having a deficit balance.
-When necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies into line with the Reporting Entity's accounting policies.
-All intra-group assets and liabilities, equity, income, expenses and cash flows relating to transactions between members of the Reporting Entity are eliminated in full on consolidation.
+Profit or loss and each component of the other comprehensive income are attributed to the shareholders of the Parent Company of the Group and to the non-controlling interests, even if this results in the non-controlling interests having a deficit balance.
+When necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies in line with the Group's accounting policies.
+All intra-group assets and liabilities, equity, income, expenses and cash flows relating to transactions between members of the Group are eliminated in full on consolidation.